BrandonVout/vscode-themes/README.md

 - Foreground colors with a moderate contrast that use warm colors sparingly
 - Red and red-adjacent colors reserved only for rare and/or important syntax

-Colors may change in the final product, I'm still prioritizing distribution of colors over color values right now.
+Colors are subject to change, I'm prioritizing distribution of colors over color values for now.

 All [screenshots](./screenshots/) taken of the custom [One Dark Pro](https://github.com/Binaryify/OneDark-Pro) settings.